 Based on the ideas first written about in Fisher and Ury's book Getting to Yes, the win-win waltz can enable you to dance through collaborative problem-solving to resolve your differences like partners instead of becoming enemies.

 Conflicts occur often between folks.
 All duos, at home and at work, from time to time have different preferences.
 One wants to turn left and the other to turn right.
-Fortunately, differences needn't lead either to fighting or to giving up on what you want.
+Fortunately, differences needn't lead either to fighting to establish who wins and who will lose, or to giving up on what you want.
 There's no need to compromise either, or to get mad.

 Compromises leave both sides feeling compromised.
 If you want to live in San Francisco and I want to live in New York, settling in Kansas City will leave us both unhappy.
 While occasional problems do lend themselves to a meet-in-the-middle or split-the-difference compromise solution, compromise in most instances is a lose-lose strategy.